Medical questions & health advice by licensed doctors

-What forms of cancer are curable?
+"What forms of cancer are curable?"

 Are some forms worse than others or is it just a matter of when they're caught?

 Some forms of cancer such as acute leukemia and some types of lymphoma can be curable with chemotherapy.
 Certain lymphomas such as Hodgkin's disease require radiation for a cure.
 Other common cancers such as colon cancer, pancreatic cancer, breast cancer, lung cancer, and prostate cancer are all curable, but only if they are caught in one of the first two stages (out of 4 total).
 In the first two stages of these cancers, there is no distant spread of the tumor.
 This makes the cancer removable with surgery.
 In the last two stages (stage 3 and 4), these types of cancers are tougher to cure because they have spread beyond the primary tumor.
 Other cancers such as melanoma and some types of lung cancer are almost never curable completely.
 Cancer screening and prevention is usually undertaken by your primary care physician.
 Depending on your age and sex, screening for cancers such as breast cancer, prostate cancer, or colon cancer are all routine.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.